-When customers come to us to find out more about digital transformation, it is usually not because they want to transfer their company to the cloud and/or have the ability to work remotely.
+When customers come to us to find out more about digital transformation or cloud consulting, it is usually not because they want to transfer their company to the cloud and/or have the ability to work remotely.
 Those are great byproducts of digital transformation, but it is much more than that.

 Customers come to us because they can’t sleep at night.
 The issues keeping Bill up are also what is keeping them up at night.
 They just don’t know where to begin.